Operation Punchline entertains deployed service members during comedy show

 |0

-This work, Operation Punchline entertains deployed service members during comedy show [Image 4 of 4], by CPT Rolando Sierra, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Operation Punchline entertains deployed service members during comedy show, by CPT Rolando Sierra, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT